Jes-Us-In/correctAE/README.md

       reading machines and specific answer sheets, as this type of application does, its operation is based on the use of ordinary paper sheets for answers, A4 size.
 The image on this sheets can be captured through an ordinary commercial image scanner.
 With the graphic files obtained,
       <strong>CorrectAE</strong> is fed for data capture and evaluation.
       It is very easy to use.
-It includes comprehensive multilingual help and sample tests to learn how to use the app quickly.
+It includes comprehensive multilingual help and a few sample tests to learn how to use the app quickly.
     </td>
     <td>
       <strong>CorrectAE</strong> es una aplicación diseñada y desarrollada para automatizar el proceso de corrección y evaluación de exámenes de opción múltiple.